 Our catastrophe event retention before any tax effect is currently \$12.5 million for all perils.
-Our reinsurance coverage exhausts at \$1.68 billion for earthquake events and \$700 million for hurricane events, providing coverage in excess of our 1:250 year peak zone PML and in excess of our A.M.
-Best requirement.
+Our reinsurance coverage exhausts at \$2.11 billion for earthquake events, \$1.01 billion for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events, providing coverage in excess of our 1:250 year peak zone PML and in excess of our A.M.
+Best threshold.
 In addition, we maintain reinsurance coverage equivalent to or better than the 1 in 250 year PML for our other lines.
-As of December 31, 2021, our first event retention represented approximately 3.1% of our stockholders' equity.
+As of December 31, 2022, our first event retention represented approximately 3.2% of our stockholders' equity.

 In the event that multiple catastrophe events occur in a period, many of our contracts include the right to reinstate reinsurance limits for potential future recoveries during the same contract year and preserve our limit for subsequent events.
 This feature for subsequent event coverage is known as a "reinstatement."
-In addition, to provide further coverage against the potential for frequent catastrophe events we have \$25 million of aggregate XOL reinsurance limit, which is effective through April 1, 2022.
+In addition, to provide further coverage against the potential for frequent catastrophe events we have \$25 million of aggregate XOL reinsurance limit, which is effective through April 1, 2023.
 This coverage, applying within our per occurrence retention, has an attachment point of \$30 million and applies across all perils including but not limited to earthquakes, hurricanes, convective storms, and floods above a qualifying level of \$2.0 million in ultimate gross loss.
-We believe the aggregate reinsurance cover reduces the volatility of our business and we expect to utilize similar coverage in the future.
+We believe subsequent event coverage and the aggregate reinsurance cover reduces the volatility of our business and we will always consider the need to protect against subsequent or multiple events in our reinsurance strategy.

-To assess the sufficiency of our catastrophe XOL reinsurance coverage, we continuously quantify our exposure to catastrophes including earthquakes, hurricanes, tornadoes and hail storms.
+To assess the sufficiency of our catastrophe XOL reinsurance coverage, we continuously quantify our exposure to catastrophes including earthquakes, hurricanes, tornadoes, and hailstorms.
 We evaluate and monitor the total policy limit insured for each peril and in each geographic region, and we use third-party catastrophe models to evaluate the AAL as well as the estimated PML at various intervals.
 Our PML modeling is consistent with standards established by A.M.
 Best and includes "demand surge," and loss amplification.
 To protect against model bias, we perform probabilistic modeling as well as deterministic modeling using a variety of industry models including AIR Touchstone for all perils and regions and RMS RiskLink for all perils and regions.

 We believe our current reinsurance program provides coverage well in excess of our theoretical losses from any recorded historical event.
-This coverage includes events such as the 1906 San Francisco and 1994 Northridge earthquakes.
-Under our current reinsurance program, because the PML for each of the historical events is less than \$1.68 billion, the amount covered by our current reinsurance program, should an event equivalent to either of these two events or other historical events recur, our hypothetical net loss before any tax effect would be capped at our current net retention of \$12.5 million as demonstrated in the following table:
+The below table shows the PML from selected historical catastrophe events, all of which are less than the amount covered by our current catastrophe reinsurance program.
+Should an event equivalent to one of these historical events recur, our hypothetical net loss before any tax effect would be capped at our current net retention of \$12.5 million.

-Historical Event 12/31/21 leled PML
+Historical Event eled PML

-(\$ millions)
+nillions)

-CA 1906 San Francisco M7.8 \$ 1,317
+CA 1906 San Francisco M7.8 \$ 1,821

-CA 1994 Northridge M6.7 961
+CA 1994 Northridge M6.7 1,252

-CA 1971 San Fernando M6.7 494
+CA 1971 San Fernando M6.7 625

-CA 1868 Hayward M7.0 417
+CA 1868 Hayward M7.0 576

-HI 1992 Hurricane Iniki 405
+NM 1811-12 sequence M7.8 552

-NM 1811-12 sequence M7.8 369
+HI 1992 Hurricane Iniki 439

-NW 1949 Puget Sound M7.1 267
+NW 1949 Puget Sound M7.1 375

-CA 1933 Long Beach M6.4 263
+CA 1857 Fort Tejon M7.9 350

-CA 1857 Fort Tejon M7.9 259
+CA 1933 Long Beach M6.4 320